sarahcrosby/project-five-django/README.md

 * As a user, I wanted to understand what the website was about, by having an 'about' page.
 * As a user, I wanted to be able to view the website on different devices, by having a responsive design.
 * As a user, I didn't want to be confused or overloaded by information, by having a simple page with no pop-ups.
+* As a user, I want to be able to re-set my password if I forget it, by receiving a password re-set email to my registered email address.

 ### Features